konstfish/hetzner-k8s/README.md

 # hetzner-k8s
-Create a Kubernetes Cluster on Hetzner Cloud using 3 inputs (Hetzner API key, Cloudflare API key & Account ID) Needs about ~30 minutes to complete
+Create a Kubernetes Cluster on Hetzner Cloud using 3 Inputs (Hetzner API Key, Cloudflare API Key & Account ID)

+Needs about ~30 minutes to complete

 ## Variables